Max Kepler Player Props: Twins vs. Blue Jays

-Max Kepler -- with an on-base percentage of .167 in his past 10 games, 95 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Trevor Richards on the hill, on June 10 at 3:07 PM ET.
+Max Kepler, with a slugging percentage of .310 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Toronto Blue Jays, with Kevin Gausman on the hill, June 11 at 1:37 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Blue Jays.
+In his last game, he collected three RBI (going 2-for-4 with a home run) against the Blue Jays.

 Max Kepler Game Info & Props vs. the Blue Jays